HomeEditor's PickCompliance In The Cloud: Why IAM Is Critical

 SOC 2 (Service and Organization Controls 2) is an international compliance standard that defines data security, processing integrity, availability, confidentiality, and privacy requirements for B2B organizations.

-It has 64 Trust Service Criteria (TSC) based on which organizations that undergo the process of becoming SOC 2 certified must define controls.
+It has 64 Trust Service Criteria (TSC) based on which organizations that become SOC 2 certified must define controls.Â

 Some examples of TSCs that tackle IAM are:

 It is no surprise that SOC 2 also mandates the use of multi-factor authentication (MFA) to enhance the security of the authentication process.
-When authenticating users from outside the organization's network, SOC 2 requires an additional authentication factor, such as a token or biometric.
-This helps ensure that only authorized users can access the system and that their identities are properly verified before granting access.
+When authenticating users from outside the organization’s network, SOC 2 requires an additional authentication factor, such as a token or biometric.
+This helps ensure that only authorized users can access the system and that their identities are verified adequately before granting access.

-By determining which data is sensitive and labeling it as such, access control policies can be applied for that label and therefore target only the desired cloud assets.
+By determining which data is sensitive and labeling it as such, access control policies can be applied for that label and, therefore, target only the desired cloud assets.
 This feature is supported by cloud service providers such as AWS, Microsoft Azure, and GCP.

 RBAC is an essential mechanism for controlling access to cloud resources, as it allows organizations to define different levels of access based on the roles and responsibilities of their users.